 If you’ve done the above steps correctly, you’re finally ready to detox from opiates at home.
 Typically, if you’re taking a short-acting opiate, the first day of opiate withdrawal is the easiest, the second day gets harder, and days three and four are the worst.

-However, that being said, if you’ve done a good job tapering and are taking Calm Support, you shouldn’t have anything to worry about.
+However, that being said, if you’ve done a good job tapering and are taking your Opiate Withdrawal Supplement, you shouldn’t have anything to worry about.

 Regardless of whether you’ve taken these steps or not, the following schedule should help you detox from opiates at home easier: